 You must include the document proving recognized refugee status with the refugee sponsorship application you submit.

-For more information, see the Guide to the Private Sponsorship of Refugees Program
+For more information, see the Guide to the Private Sponsorship of Refugees Program.

-Determine your eligibility
+1. Determine your eligibility

-Find out if you are eligible to sponsor a refugee as a Group of five.
+Find out if you are eligible to sponsor a refugee as a Group of Five.

-Find out more about the steps to apply to sponsor a refugee as a Group of five.
+Find out more about the steps to apply to sponsor a refugee as a Group of Five.

-Check processing times
+3. Check processing times

-Find out how long it will take CIC to process your application.
+Find out how long it will take us to process your application.

-After you apply: get next steps
+4. After you apply: get next steps